yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.txt

 .. question:: 442

-   Count how many words in a list have length 5.
+   Write a function called ``num_greater_5`` that counts how many words in a list have length 5.

    .. actex:: ex_9_9

-      countWords = lambda lst: 23 # your code here
+      num_greater_5 = lambda lst: 23 # your code here

 .. question:: emma

-   Count how many words in Emma have length of at least 5.
+   Use the function from the last problem to count how many words in Emma have length of at least 5.
+Save your result in a variable named ``num_words_emma``.

+   **Note:** You should clean up such that

+   1. Hyphenated words count as separate words.
+   2. The words contracted with an apostrophe count as two words.

 .. all_combos